python/pyperformance/README.rst

 --------------------------

 * Add ``regex_dna`` benchmark
+* The ``run`` command now fails with an error if no benchmark was run.
+* genshi, logging, scimark, sympy and xml_etree scripts now run all sub-benchmarks by default
+* Rewrite pybench using perf: remove the old legacy code to calibrate and run benchmarks, reuse perf.Runner API.
 * Change heuristic to create the virtual environment, tried commands:

   * ``python -m venv``
   * ``python -m virtualenv``
   * ``virtualenv -p python``

-* Ensure that pip works when creating the virtual environment.
-* The ``run`` command now fails with an error if no benchmark was run.
+* The creation of the virtual environment now ensures that pip works to detect "python3 -m venv" which doesn't install pip.
-* Upgrade perf dependency from 0.7.12 to 0.8.2
+* Upgrade perf dependency from 0.7.12 to 0.8.2: update all benchmarks to the new perf 0.8 API (which introduces incompatible changes)
-* Rewrite pybench using perf: remove the old legacy code to calibrate and run benchmarks, reuse perf.Runner API.
-* genshi, logging, scimark, sympy and xml_etree scripts now run all sub-benchmarks by default
 * Update SQLAlchemy from 1.1.1 to 1.1.2

 Version 0.3.0 (2016-10-11)